LeaNguyen6/spd-fe/API_SETUP.md

 ## Overview

-This project uses Axios for HTTP requests with authentication token management, automatic token refresh, and real API integration for SAP PM operations.
+This project uses Axios for HTTP requests with authentication token management, automatic token refresh, and API integration for SAP PM operations.
 The system provides seamless authentication flows with JWT tokens and comprehensive error handling.

 ## Installation